wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : Nah, it's too early for cake.
 These gentlemen charge by the hour.
 We really need to get on with it.

 - He wheels the trolley front of curtain stage-right
 - He looks at the real will he's holding, looks around for somewhere to hide it, then shoves it in the cake
-- Ella sees this and tries to bring it to someone's attention (but obviously no one can see her)
+- Ella sees this and points at the cake, tries to attract attention of the others by waving at them.
+They can't see her.
+She turns to face the audience and shrugs in a frustrated way
-- Ella runs off stage left
+- Ella walks off stage left

 **_Barclay One_** : How disappointing.

 - Barclay Two clears his throat and begins to address the others